udirno/gmail-promo-agent/docs/blog/how-we-built-gmail-promo-agent-with-claude.md

 I didn't need to know how to do any of this myself.
 I just needed to understand what needed to happen.

 ### Step 2: Gmail API Setup

-This was the part I was most worried about.
-I've never worked with Google's APIs before.

 **What I asked Claude:**
 > "Walk me through setting up Gmail API OAuth for a local Python app.
 I want to authenticate once and store credentials securely."